According to Feng Shui your bed is considered the most important piece of furniture you own.

 Especially when you’re trying to attract a new relationship or bring more romance into your life, consider hitting the re-set button by purchasing a new bed that supports your intentions.

-King-sized beds can be too big.
+King-sized beds can be too big for a happy relationship.

 - A King-size bed offers so much extra room that it’s inviting to third parties who want to join you in bed.
 I’ve seen plenty of cases where the family dog shares the bed every night with “Mom & Dad,” taking the romantic feeling right out of that bed!

 A third party doesn’t even need to be present in order to be a problem.
 One of my clients felt threatened by her husband’s ex-wife: the vast size of their king-sized bed seemed to attract this invisible third party and things definitely improved when they downsized to a queen bed.

 A king-sized bed can interfere with your relationship, allowing you to drift away from your lover.